 2. Promote your content via organic and paid posts

 The web is full of great content that took a great deal of time and skill to produce, but gets little or no social promotion.
 The fact is, social media is one of the most important ways to let people in your industry know that you’ve got valuable content they should read and link to.
 The more you promote on social media, the greater audience you’ll drive to your content.
 For best results, mix a healthy combination of organic and promoted posts.
-You must do this, this step affects the tips to follow.
+This step affects the tips to follow.

 3. Build interest before they get there